jundalisay/superb/content/en/research/socrates/simple-republic/book-10/chapter-4.md

 {{< /l >}}

-> **Translator's Note: The mind categorizes cause & effect in three phases= past, present, and future.
+> **Superphyics Note: The mind categorizes cause & effect in 3 phases: past, present, and future.
 The lower chakras (outer whorls to Socrates) are concerned with the present, while the higher chakras (inner whorls) are concerned with the future.